Slicer/SlicerJupyter/README.md

 ### Setup

-* Install Python and Jupyter notebook
-  * Install [Anaconda](https://www.anaconda.com/products/individual) (recommended) or any other Python distribution (see installation instructions [here](http://jupyter.org/install))
-  * You can choose any Python version and any bitness (Python 3, 64-bit is recommended)
-  * Adding Python to your PATH environment variable or registering as default Python is not required
 * Install [3D Slicer](https://download.slicer.org/), start it, and install SlicerJupyter extension in its Extension Manager, restart 3D Slicer
-* Install Python packages in 3D Slicer's Python console by copy-pasting these lines:
+* Install Python packages **in 3D Slicer's Python console** by copy-pasting these lines:
 ```
 import os
 if os.name=='nt':